 GIMP can be found in the 'Graphcs' filter in the Application lens in the Dash.
 Alternatively, it can be run through the command line via:

-*The latest version of the GIMP (with single-window mode) - 2.8 - is not available in the default Ubuntu repositories.
-To install the new version, add the ppa:otto-kesselgulasch/gimp repository, either through the Software Sources app in Ubuntu Software Centre > Edit > Software Sources.
-Or add it via the command line:
+The latest version of the GIMP could not be available in the default Ubuntu repositories.
+To install it, add the ppa:otto-kesselgulasch/gimp repository, through the Software & Updates app or via the command line:

 sudo apt-add-repository ppa:otto-kesselgulasch/gimp

-GIMP may be seen as feature heavy for simple image editing.
+The GIMP may be seen as feature heavy for simple image editing.
 An example could be red eye removal on photographs.
-An alternative application for such photo editing is F-Spot.
+An alternative application for such photo editing is Shotwell, which is pre-installed in Ubuntu.

 Official GIMP Documentation - Official documentation